-Two non-mixing liquids or liquids and gases form an interface across which there is a discontinuity in The interface behaves like a stretched density. membrane under tension.
-The tension originates due to strong intermolecular cohesive forces in the liquid that are unbalanced at the interface due to loss of neighbors, i.e., liquid molecules near the interface pull the molecules on the interface inward; resulting in contraction of the interface called surface tension per unit length.
+Two non-mixing/immiscible liquids or liquids and gases form an interface across which there is a discontinuity in density.
+The interface behaves like a stretched membrane under tension.
+The tension originates due to strong intermolecular cohesive forces in the liquid that are unbalanced at the interface due to loss of neighbors, i.e., liquid molecules near the interface pull the molecules on the interface inward, resulting in the contraction of the interface.